Swap to Engineering design or Manufacturing or go back to all job sectors

 You'll usually need:

-You could start as a retail assistant in a bike shop and apply for a role as a trainee mechanic.
-Your employer may pay for your training.
+You could start as a retail assistant in a bike shop or bike hire outlet.
+You could then apply for a job as a trainee mechanic if they have a repair workshop.

-You could study for technical cycle maintenance qualifications offered by Cytech.
+You could study for technical cycle maintenance qualifications offered by an industry body like Cytech.

-With experience, you could progress to a large organisation like British Cycling, who employ specialist mechanics working for the British racing team.
+You could work for a sporting organisation, like British Cycling, who employ specialist mechanics to work with the British racing team.